swcarpentry/matlab-novice-inflammation/episodes/03-loops.md

 ---
-layout: page
-title: Programming with MATLAB
-subtitle: Repeating With Loops
+title: Repeating With Loops
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Explain what a for loop does."
+- "Correctly write for loops that repeat simple commands."
+- "Trace changes to a loop variable as the loops runs."
+- "Use a for loop to process multiple files"
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
-> * Explain what a for loop does.
-> * Correctly write for loops that repeat simple commands.
-> * Trace changes to a loop variable as the loops runs.
-> * Use a for loop to process multiple files

 Recall that we have to do this analysis for every one of our dozen datasets.
 And we need a better way than